codecoolture/next-joi/README.md

 **Optional**

-> Note: since most of the time you may receive more headers than expected, it is a good practice to make this
+> Note: since most of the time, you may receive more headers than expected, it is a good practice to make this
 > schema always support [`unknown`](https://joi.dev/api/?v=17.3.0#objectunknownallow) keys.
 Otherwise, the validation
-> will always fail.
+> will fail.

 A valid `joi` schema.